spolivin/epoch-engine/README.md

     enable_tqdm=True,
 )
 ```
 > The new checkpoints will be saved to the same folder for this run and new metrics will be appended to the same run ID's data in `training_process.json`.
+Additionally, the respective plots will also be updated.

 ## Test script